 That his afflictions were not borne but the consequence of his unwise actions.

-We are not born with sufferings, but most of it was the result of our foolish actions and decisions.
+We are not born with suffering, but most of it was the result of our foolish actions and decisions.

-When we come to our senses, we will realize what those things that are more relevant.
+When we come to our senses, we will realize what more relevant things are.

 If we come to our senses, it will lead us to come back to the presence of God who never stops waiting for us for our return.

-God is giving us second chance, third chance…
+God is giving us second chance, a third chance…

-He allows us to stand up and walk past from where we fell.
+He allows us to stand up and walk past where we fell.

 Never be so stuck in our sin thinking that we cannot rise again.